Switzerland

 Kulm Hotel

-Best for: history, après-ski society, winter weekendsThe smart choice
+Best for: history, après-ski society, winter weekendsDesign-forward, modern, and easier than you think

-Andermatt is the smart choice for travelers who care about design, want a shorter transfer from Zurich, and do not need the social rituals of St. Moritz.
-It feels polished, calm, and far less obvious than some of the bigger names.
+Andermatt is the right answer for travelers who care about design, want a shorter transfer from Zurich, and do not need the social rituals of St. Moritz.
+The ski area is genuinely good and still feels uncrowded by Swiss standards.
+The Chedi is one of the strongest luxury hotels in Switzerland, full stop, and it doubles as one of the best Switzerland spa hotels in the country.

 Gstaad Palace